SimuPoLAS/blocky/README.md

 #### New code:
 `ofPtr_ = new BlockyOutputStream((pathname + ".bky").c_str());`

-The *files* text file within the **OpenFOAM-x.x/src/OpenFOAM/Make** folder has to contain all the used blocky files:
+The *files* text file within the **OpenFOAM-x.x/src/OpenFOAM/Make** folder has to contain all the .cpp files inside the folder **OpenFOAM-x.x/src/OpenFOAM/IOStreams/Blocky**: